cpulover-projects/backend-ecommerce-web-app/README.md

 - @CreationTimestamp & @UpdateTimestamp
 [[Product]()]
 - Using @Data on both Entity classes in the OneToMany relationship may cause bug -> Use @Data for one side, @Getter and @Setter for the other.
+- Add @CrossOrigin to Repositories to accept calls from web browser script for the origin (Angular app)